 Stefan’s extensive experience working as both a scientific diver and alongside film crews on a number of remote research expeditions inspired the co-founding of science communication media production company Ocean Imaging.
 In subsequent years Stefan worked with several universities and non-profit organisations to create content for social channels and communicate research findings.

 In 2016, Stefan produced and directed a short film Plague of Thorns, documenting extensive cleanup efforts surrounding a devastating invasion of coral eating starfish in the Maldives.
-Later this year Stefan assisted BBC videographers in the filming of the Giant Australian Cuttlefish sequence for Blue Planet II.

 Later that year Stefan visited Mexico to direct and produce a film showcasing an inspiring marine conservation success story.
 The film, Cabo Pulmo: a message to the world won best short environmental documentary at the New Earth International Film Festival in 2018.